Joe Lartey: GBC

-He joined GBC in 1961 following a recommendation from an old mate from the Accra Academy, Boso Kpohonu, who was the Head of Research at GBC.

-He spent two years at the Talks and Features Department before being sent to the Sports Department on relieving duties.
-Festus Addae, another celebrated commentator, who headed the department, refused to let Lartey go back to the Talks and Features Department.
+in 1961, Lartey joined Ghana Broadcasting Corporation, spending two years in the Talks and Features Department before being sent to the Sports Department on relieving duties.
+Festus Addae, who headed the department, refused to let Lartey go back to the Talks and Features Department.

 Lartey flourished as a commentator at the Sports Department.
 He and Addae handled commentary together, and this was when the phrase "over to you Joe Lartey" became popular.
 Any time Addae was handing over to Lartey, he would use the expression.

 Lartey was also involved in trade unionism while at GBC.
 He was divisional secretary of the Public Service Workers Union for six years, directly working under Kwesi Pratt Snr, the General Secretary and father of Kwesi Pratt Jnr.

 Politics

 Lartey left the GBC in 1973 and joined the Food Distribution Corporation that same year as a public relations practitioner, but he left in 1978 to go into private practice.

 During the era of the Supreme Military Council (Ghana), he was involved in the activities of the People's Movement for Freedom and Justice (PMFJ) that opposed UNIGOV under Gen. Ignatius Kutu Acheampong, working in the trenches with Nana Akufo-Addo, Komla Agbeli Gbedemah and others.
 He moved to Lagos, Nigeria when the leaders of the movement were being pursued, and stayed there until 1990.